-Means two spaces are adjacent to each other on the same floor or floors directly above or below
+This means two spaces are adjacent to each other on the same floor or floors directly above or below.

 Tenants looking for various sizes of space can look for space that is contiguous in the building – they will occupy adjacent floors in the building.
 Having floors not next to each other is inefficient.
 This shows a tenant what blocks in a building can be added together or divided to make the necessary square feet for them to move in.

 These are items that have to be met, changed, or remedied in order for a deal to close.

 Examples could include new roof, site survey, proof of insurance, inspection, escrow money, etc.

 Amount of rent a tenant pays their first year, or the first period if other than a year.

 The contract rent is the base rent, and escalations (rent increases) are added to this number each year (or period).

 Core Factor / Load Factor

 The amount of the building that is dedicated to shared areas such as lobbies, elevators, etc.